Manual Key Exchange with Tenable.sc

 To manually exchange the keys with SecurityCenter:

-In Tenable.sc, download the Tenable.sc key, as described in Download the Tenable.sc SSH Key in the Tenable.sc User Guide.:
+In Tenable.sc, download the Tenable.sc key, as described in Download the Tenable.sc SSH Key in the Tenable.sc User Guide.
+Both DSA and RSA formats work for this process.

 Save the key file (SSHKey.pub) to your local workstation.
 Do not edit the file or save it to any specific file type.